ivangfr/springboot-proxysql-mysql/README.md

 1. Open three terminals: one for `mysql-master`, one for `mysql-slave-1` and another for `mysql-slave-2`

-2. In terminal, connect to MySQL command line terminal running in `mysql-master` Docker container
+2. In terminal, connect to MySQL monitor running in `mysql-master` Docker container
 ```bash
 docker exec -it mysql-master mysql -u root -psecret --database=customerdb
 ```